Office 365 (Outlook 2013 / 2016 / 2019 for Win) - Find a Message or Item with Instant Search

 3. Narrow your search results:

-If you can’t find what you’re looking for, use the search tools on the ribbon to narrow down your search.
+If you can’t find what you’re looking for, use the search tools in the ribbon to narrow down your results.
 When you are in the Search box, you can select a Scope option on the left side of the ribbon.
 The default search is your Current Mailbox but you may want to expand the search to include Subfolders or All Outlook Items.
 Once you decide your scope, you can then Refine your search further by selecting an option such as the subject line, the sender, or who it was sent to, for example.

 4. To refine your search even further, you can click on the + More option in the Refine section of the ribbon and add as many additional search fields as you like.